mgkim9541/SmartBed-Samples/README.md

-# ESWA Code Sample
+# Code Sample

-This repository contains cleaned and modularized Python code originally developed in the **`ESWA_code sample.ipynb`** notebook.
-The goal is to provide a reproducible workflow that:

 1. Loads the provided *Sample Data*.
 2. Preprocesses the data.
-3. Trains and evaluates the machine‑learning models described in the ESWA manuscript.
+3. Trains and evaluates the machine‑learning models described in the manuscript.

 ---